lindenb/jvarkit/docs/VcfCustomSortJdk.md

       Save the generated java code in the following directory -f, --script
       The java source code file.
+    --tag
+      Insert the sorting index with this INFO tag.
+Useful if a standard sort on coordinate is applied after.
+      Default: IDX
     --tmpDir
       tmp working directory.
 Default: java.io.tmpDir
       Default: []